Jodels2002/KickPi-OS/README.md

 # Supported hardware:

 Since it is based on a Raspberry Pi OS, it should work on all Raspberry Pi's.
+But it sould be

+# But I definitely recommend a Raspberry 4 or Pi400

 Please note that the 64 bit version also works, but not all functions are available here.